Nivalyx/osu-wiki/wiki/Beatmap_Editor/Beat_Snap_Divisor/en.md

 The 1/4 snap divisor allows for hit objects to be placed on every *quarter beats*, which is the fourth fraction of a beat and its multiples (e.g. 1/4 and 3/4).
 It is being represented by the blue-coloured ticks in the editor timeline.

-This snap divisor is the one that is most commonly used for general mapping and is the default setting upon importing a new song to the editor.
+Due to its versatility, this snap divisor is extremely popular among mappers and is frequently used in all sorts of maps in general.
+It is also the default setting given by the editor upon importing a new audio file.

+## 1/5 snap divisor

+The 1/4 snap divisor allows for hit objects to be placed on every fifth fraction of a beat and its multiples (e.g. 1/5, 2/5, 3/5, and 4/5).
+It is being represented by the blue-coloured ticks in the editor timeline.

 ### Divisor 1/6